Code-Institute-Submissions/Danpr1984-Analytical-Purchase.Order_AprResub/README.md

 * I have used the developer tools lighthouse option to create reports to measure different indicators for both mobile and desktop.

-* For both reports, the accessibility score was of 100 on the login and approval pages but of 89 when testing in the pages with tables.
-I tried to follow the suggestions but they came as an error on the W3C Validator so this is something to improve.
+* For both reports, the accessibility score was of 100 on the login and approval pages but of 85 when testing in the pages with tables.
+I followed the recommendations suggested and added aria-label attributes to inputs so the accessibility scored high.

  ![Mobile-lighthouse](assets/images/lighthouse-mobile.png)